ShahzaibSE/learn-react-native/README.md

 # learn-react-native

-Here you can learn more [react-native](https://facebook.github.io/react-native/).
+[Here](https://facebook.github.io/react-native/) you can learn more about react-native.